 Very likely yes.
 But you'll need the appropriate "adapter" for that.
-Some camera makers have optional adapters for lenses outside their own (e.g. Fujifilm and Panasonic have Leica M adapters); some only have adapters for their own lenses (e.g. Canon, Nikon, Sony).
+Some camera makers have optional adapters for lenses outside their own (e.g. Fujifilm and Panasonic have Leica M adapters); some only have adapters for their own lenses (e.g. Canon has EF to RF, Nikon F to Z, and Sony Alpha to FE adapters).
 Fortunately, third party makers such as FotodioX, Metabones, Novoflex, and Sigma have been filling in all the gaps.
+Indeed, there's an enormous number of such adapters available: here's the list for the most flexible of the mirrorless mounts, the Nikon Z-mount.

 But...you need to be aware of a number of things that might arise: